Siddalingr/DPP_Automation/README.md

 ```

 To run the script

 ```

-npm run test
+npm run test - To Run the Script in Chrome Browser

+npm run testEdge - To Run the Script in Edge Browser

 ```